pjIowa/TNode/README.md

 </dl>

 # Contributing
 This project can use your help.
-If you would like to submit some changes, submit a pull request.
+Submit a pull request or open an issue to get started.
 For any questions, comments, or concerns, please send me a message at pjkedilaya@gmail.com

 # Sources
 * Adjusting Points on Zoom: http://jsfiddle.net/o3dxgfuu/12/